-CPW plans to use radio transmitters, remote cameras, surveys of roads and trails to document wolf sign, and other monitoring techniques to document wolf reproductive success, abundance, and distribution in Colorado post-release.
+CPW plans to use ground and aerial monitoring techniques to document wolf reproductive success, abundance, and distribution in Colorado post-release.
 This information will be summarized in an annual report by CPW that describes wolf conservation and management activities that occurred in Colorado each calendar or biological year to evaluate progress toward achieving the State of Colorado's downlisting and recovery criteria.
-The annual report will be due annually to the Service by June 30th and posted on CPW's website.
-The annual report may include, but not be limited to: post-release wolf movements and behavior; wolf minimum counts or abundance estimates; reproductive success and recruitment; territory use and distribution; cause-specific wolf mortalities; and a summary of wolf conflicts and associated management activities to minimize wolf conflict risk.
-For additional details, please see CPW 2021b (entire) and the Release Procedures section, above.
+A copy of the report will be submitted annually to the Service by June 30th and posted on CPW's website.
+The annual report may include, but not be limited to, post-release wolf movements and behavior; wolf minimum counts or abundance estimates; reproductive success and recruitment; territory use and distribution; cause-specific wolf mortalities; and a summary of wolf conflicts and associated management activities to minimize wolf conflict risk.
+For additional details, please see CPW 2021b (entire) and Release Procedures, above.

 The Service will evaluate Colorado's wolf reintroduction and management program in an annual summary report.
-Additionally, 5 years after the last reintroductions are completed, the Service will evaluate whether the wolf population is meeting the

-State's recovery goals and conservation of the species.
+Additionally, 5 years after the last reintroductions are completed, the Service will evaluate whether the wolf population is meeting the State's recovery goals and conservation of the species.
 During this evaluation, we will assess the reintroduction program and coordinate with CPW if it is determined that modifications to reintroduction protocols are necessary.
-Five years after the reintroductions is a reasonable timeline for this evaluation because it would mirror the minimum post-delisting monitoring period used to evaluate the success of management programs after species have achieved recovery.
-It would also provide a suitable period to evaluate wolf population growth and abundance in order to assess progress toward achieving the State of Colorado's recovery goals, while concurrently minimizing wolf-related conflicts in the State.
+We believe that 5 years after the reintroductions is a reasonable timeline for this evaluation because that timeline would allow for evaluation of the success of the management program and of wolf population growth and abundance in order to assess progress toward achieving the State of Colorado's recovery goals.
 If modifications to wolf monitoring and management activities are needed, the Service will coordinate closely with CPW to ensure progress toward achieving recovery goals while concurrently minimizing wolf-related conflicts in Colorado.